Rodrigopacini/RodrigoPacini/README.md

 ---

+## 🤝 Who I Work With

+- 🌐 DAOs seeking governance research, accountability tools, or proposal evaluation
+- 🗳️ Voters and delegators looking for clarity and transparency in on-chain decisions
+- 🚀 Founders, grant platforms, and ecosystems aiming to improve public reasoning and critical analysis in treasury allocation

+---

 ## 🌟 Featured Work

 📄 **Governance Action Review – Cardano Blockchain Ecosystem Budget 275M ADA administered by Intersect (May/June 2025)**